John McBeth: Career at the Far Eastern Economic Review

-In May 1979, McBeth joined the staff of the Far Eastern Economic Review;.
-In his five years there, he saw five coups in Thailand, including the aborted one that killed his close friend, the Australian cameraman, Neil Davis, in September 1985.
+In May 1979, McBeth joined the staff of the Far Eastern Economic Review, where he would remain for the next 25 years, becoming their longest serving correspondent.
+During his time in Thailand, including when he was at the Review, he saw and reported on five coups, one of which was aborted but led to the death of his close friend, the Australian cameraman, Neil Davis, in September 1985.

 McBeth then went to head the Review's South Korean bureau.
 In his three years in Seoul, he focused on the country's transformation from an authoritarian to a fledgling democratic state.
 He reported on the arrest and trial of the North Korean spy Kim Hyon-hui, who helped bring down Korean Air Flight 858 over the Gulf of Martaban in November 1987, later became a Christian, and married her South Korean bodyguard; and the spectacular 1988 Seoul Olympics.

 McBeth, together with Nayan Chanda and Shada Islam, revealed in the Review North Korea's efforts to develop a nuclear weapon.
 American and South Korean officials feared that North Korea was building a reprocessing plant next to a 30 mW nuclear reactor north of Pyongyang.
 They broke the story in the Review after it was leaked by the Australian Ambassador to South Korea, Richard Broinowski, who had seen American satellite photographs of the Yongbyon site.

 McBeth also worked in the Review's offices in Manila in the Philippines, and in Jakarta, Indonesia, where, among other things, he wrote about feuding Filipino warlords and the fall of President Suharto.
 In Manila, in 1989, he wrote a series of articles in the Review analysing the reasons for the Philippines' continuing economic malaise at a time when other countries in the region were beginning to prosper.
 In the 1990s, McBeth became the Review's bureau chief in Jakarta.
-He chronicled growing tensions between President Suharto and some of Indonesia's top politicians, and increasing social disturbances, including anti-Chinese riots and troubles in West Kalimantan, which preceded Suharto's resignation and the succession of B. J. Habibie in 1998.
+He chronicled growing tensions between President Suharto and some of Indonesia's top politicians and increasing social disturbances, including anti-Chinese riots and troubles in West Kalimantan, which preceded Suharto's resignation and the succession of B. J. Habibie in 1998.
 In a series of articles in the Review in 2002, McBeth analysed the investigation into the Bali bombings which killed 202 people.

 Books

 McBeth's 2011 book, Reporter: Forty Years Covering Asia, describes many of his stories.
+An updated edition, entitled Reporter: Fifty Years Covering Asia, was published in 2022.
 His 2016 book, The Loner: President Yudhoyono's Decade of Trial and Indecision, provides a review of the decade that Indonesian President Susilo Bambang Yudhoyono spent in power.

-Recent work
+Later work

-McBeth wrote for Singapore's The Straits Times from the end of 2004 until early 2015, specializing in Indonesian affairs.
-His work has also appeared in The National (Abu Dhabi), the Nikkei Asian Review, the South China Morning Post and the Australian Strategic Policy Institute's official blog The Strategist.
-He currently writes for the Asia Times.
+McBeth wrote for Singapore's The Straits Times from the end of 2004 until early 2015, specialising in Indonesian affairs.
+His work also appeared in The National (Abu Dhabi), the Nikkei Asian Review, the South China Morning Post and the Australian Strategic Policy Institute's official blog The Strategist.
+McBeth wrote for the Asia Times until shortly before his death.